koomedenis40/BluePrinter/README.md

     override fun initPrintingImagesHelper(): PrintingImagesHelper = DefaultPrintingImagesHelper() }
 ```
-If you have issues with printing images, you can implement the process of transfaring image from bitmap to ByteArray manually by extends PrintingImagesHelper class and implement getBitmapAsByteArray, then you shold return an object from your helper to initPrintingImagesHelper() as this example:
+If you have issues with printing images, you can implement the process of transferring the image from bitmap to ByteArray manually by extending PrintingImagesHelper class and implementing getBitmapAsByteArray, and then you should return an object from your helper to initPrintingImagesHelper() as this example:
 ```kotlin
 class MyPrintingImagesHelper : PrintingImagesHelper {
     override fun getBitmapAsByteArray(bitmap: Bitmap): ByteArray {